 Students will receive a copy of the timetable at the beginning of each term for weeks 1-6 and at half-term for weeks 8-12.
-All timetables are subject to change and students are expected to check the MFA notice board on a regular basis for any timetabling announcements.
+All timetables are subject to change and students are expected to check their email on a regular basis for any timetabling announcements.

-2.2 Term Dates 2022/23
+2.2 Term Dates 2023/24

-The Term Dates for 2022/2023 are as follows:
+The Term Dates for 2023-24 are as follows:

-Term 1: Monday 26th September - Friday 16th December 2022
+Term 1: Monday 18th September - Friday 8th December 2023

-Term 2: Monday 9th January - Friday 31st March 2023
+Term 2: Monday 8th January - Friday 29th March 2024

-Term 3: Monday 24th April - Friday 14th July 2023
+Term 3: Monday 22nd April - Friday 12th July 2024

-The Term Breaks are: Saturday Dec 17th to Sunday Jan 8th 2022 Saturday April 1st to Sunday April 23rd 2023
+The Term Breaks are: Saturday Dec 9th to Sunday Jan 7th 2024 Saturday March 30th to Sunday April 21st 2024

-The MFA (Theatre Directing) course is a 12 month year-long programme.
+The MFA (Theatre Directing) course is a 12-month year-long programme.
 Students should note however that, as outlined in 2.4 below, some placement opportunities may run slightly over this timeline.
-If this poses particular problems for individual students they should make their course co-ordinator aware of the situation as early as possible so that it can be factored into the planning of individual placements.
+If this poses particular problems for individual students, they should make their course co-ordinator aware of the situation as early as possible so that it can be factored into the planning of individual placements.